Keyboard shortcuts

 Accessing array elements

-Unfortunately, accessing individual elements of an array is not yet implemented in yash-rs.
+Accessing individual elements is not yet implemented in yash-rs.

-To access all elements of an array, just use the array name in parameter expansion:
+To access all elements, use the array name in parameter expansion:

 $ fruits=(apple banana cherry)